‘Once Upon A Time’ Season 7 Cast: Ginnifer Goodwin, Josh Dallas Might Not Return

 Once Upon a Time Season 7’s future continues to remain uncertain.
 Even if the fantasy-drama series returns with a new season this fall, it will not be returning with all the original cast members and the same narrative.
-All the series regulars’ contracts are up for renewal after the current season ends, but only four actors — Jennifer Morrison, Lana Parrilla, Robert Carlyle and Colin O’Donoghue — were recently invited for contract negotiations for a potential Once Upon a Time Season 7.
+All the series regulars’ contracts are up for renewal after the current season ends, but only four actors — Jennifer Morrison, Lana Parrilla, Robert Carlyle, and Colin O’Donoghue — were recently invited for contract negotiations for a potential Once Upon a Time Season 7.

 It looks almost certain that Josh Dallas (Prince Charming) and Ginnifer Goodwin (Snow White) might not be part of Once Upon a Time Season 7.
 Spoiler TV reported that a Vancouver-based autograph collector-seller posted on his Instagram account that Josh Dallas and Ginnifer Goodwin signed autographs on their “final return” to Vancouver as Once Upon a Time cast members.